 Thank you for following my journey this past year as I went on this intense learning adventure!
 If you would like to see more photos of England, Scotland and Ireland, comment below.
 If I get enough comments urging me to share them, I will write up another post with photos you haven’t seen on any of our social media pages yet.
 There was so much to see and I had never been to the UK or Ireland before, so everything seemed exciting and enchanting to me!
 I would be thrilled to share my perspective with you, but only if you want me to 😉

-Tags: Chinese herbal medicine, Chinese medicine, dermatology, london, scotland, studying abroad
+Tags: Chinese herbal medicine, Chinese medicine, dermatology, keep, london, scotland, studying abroad

 Topics: Chinese Medicine